moana2207/CS231N/README.md

 # CS231N
 The code of CS231N

-In this project, I will recode the code of CS231N in every lecture.
+In this project, I will reimplement the codes of CS231N in every lecture.